Sah11-0/pizza-counter/README.md

 # pizza-counter
-This is a counter app built with HTML, CSS and JavaScript with a fun theme of counting pizzas.
+This is a counter app built using HTML, CSS and JavaScript with a fun theme of counting pizzas.